Answering Machine Detection Policy (AMD Policy)

 The Answering Machine Detection Policy allows admins and supervisors to fine-tune how the system identifies whether an answered call is picked up by a human or a voicemail.
 It aims to give non-engineering teams the ability to easily fine-tune and optimize the Answering Machine Detection (AMD) model in real time through a simple, self-service interface.

-With a new UI-based configuration tool, teams like Support, Product, Implementation, and Admin are able to directly test, adjust, and roll back AMD settings as needed, without waiting for engineering support.
+With a UI-based configuration tool, teams like Support, Product, Implementation, and Admin are able to directly test, adjust, and roll back AMD settings as needed, without waiting for Sprinklr Support.

 This solution: